Landsverk Lynx: History

 AB Landsverk, who had developed the L-180, L-181 and L-182 family of armored cars, began developing the Lynx in 1937 as a private project.
-Sweden wasn't particularly interested so AB Landsverk pitted it against the British Alvis-Straussler AC3 in Denmark, after which an order for 18 vehicles were placed by the Danish army.
+Sweden was not particularly interested so AB Landsverk pitted it against the British Alvis-Straussler AC3 (Note: Nicholas Straussler and Alvis Car and Engineering Company) in Denmark, after which an order for 18 vehicles were placed by the Danish army.
 The first prototype was available for trials in January 1938 and three vehicles were shipped to Denmark in April 1938, outfitted with a Madsen 20 mm cannon and Madsen machine guns.
-Fifteen more vehicles were supposed to be delivered to Denmark but the German invasion of Denmark (1940) derailed this plan and the vehicles were instead requisitioned by Sweden, refitted with new turrets and 20 mm cannons from Bofors and designated pansarbil m/39 (lit. 'armored car m/39').
-Thirty more vehicles were ordered by Sweden but, since Landsverk did not have the capacity to produce them, the contract was fulfilled by Volvo and these vehicles bear the designation pansarbil m/40 due to a variety of changes, such as being fitted with 145 hp Volvo engines.
+Fifteen more vehicles were supposed to be delivered to Denmark but the German invasion of Denmark in 1940 derailed this plan and the vehicles were instead requisitioned by Sweden, refitted with new turrets and 20 mm cannons from Bofors and designated pansarbil m/39 ("armored car m/39").
+Thirty more vehicles were ordered by Sweden but, since Landsverk did not have the capacity to produce them, the contract was fulfilled by Volvo and these vehicles were designated pansarbil m/40 due to a variety of changes, such as being fitted with 145 hp Volvo engines.